rschuitema/zeppelin/README.md

 The trains are running on battery power.
 They have a reed switch that can be activated by a magnet.
 If activated the train will stop.
 The train also has a magnet that can activate a reed switch on the track.

 Furthermore there is a signal for each of the tracks.
 The figure 8 signal "counts" the number of loops the train made.
+For the first lap one green led is on, the second lap two green leds are on. the third lap three green leds are on.
+The fourth lap the green leds are off and the red led turns on.

 To control this operation an arduino is used.